HarshK200/Progress-app/README.md

 - [x] BUG FIX: The EditMenu for listcard being cropped by overflow-y-auto fixed
 - [x] Edit menu to delete list.
 - [x] Implement (Ctrl + s) to save (also show a read icon on bottom right when not saved)
 - [x] Implement Undo (with ctrl + z)
 - [x] Implement Redo (with ctrl + shift + z)
+- [x] BUG FIX: on deleting the currently openBoard.
+The lastOpenBoardId is not updated

+- [ ] Implement Right click opens context menu on board
+  - [x] delete
+  - [ ] rename

 - [ ] Make it so every state change is an action Implement UserAction for State changes:
   - [x] board-add-new
   - [x] list-add-new
+  - [x] listcard-add-new
+  - [ ] board-delete
+  - [ ] list-delete
-    - [ ] listcard-add-new
+  - [ ] listCard-delete
   - [ ] board-update
   - [ ] list-update
   - [ ] listcard-update
-    - [ ] board-delete
-    - [ ] list-delete
-    - [ ] listCard-delete

-- [ ] Right click menu to delete board.
 - [ ] Implement the Ctrl+p quick search/command menu (i'm excited for this one)
 - [ ] Implement Ctrl+f for fuzzy find boards
 - [ ] Add Skeleton loading ui for board lists and listcards
-- [ ] Add priority colors
+- [ ] Add colors to show the Priority/Urgency.
-- [ ] Polish up the edit-menu for list and list-cards both
+- [ ] Polish up the edit-menu for list and list-cards both:
-        - make it so that prev open one closes when goes out of focus
+  - [ ] make it so that prev open one closes when goes out of focus
-        - also upon clicking somewhere randomly also closes the edit-menu
+  - [ ] also upon clicking somewhere randomly also closes the edit-menu
-        - Make a settings modal
+  - [ ] Make a settings modal